ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-11-Personal Recommendations.md

 My list of personal favourties of anything and everything at one place.
 These are highly curated channels and blogs which I have been following regularly for more than half a year.
 And also so that I can remove my infinite bookmarks 😛

 Got a recommendation?
-Feel free to text me on my socials!
+Let me know in the comments below!
 <br/>
 <hr/>